‘Game Of Thrones’ Spoilers: Which Villain Is Scheduled To Come Back?

 — E!
 News (@enews) January 18, 2017

-Warning: this post contains spoilers.
+Warning: This post contains spoilers.
 Please do not read this post if you do not wish to read Game of Thrones spoilers.

-According to Esquire Magazine‘s latest round of Game of Thrones spoilers, Walder Frey — the engineer behind the so-called “Red Wedding” — supposedly met his match at the hands of Arya Stark, last season, after she forced him to eat a pie made of his own sons and slit his throat (which, mind you, seems like a fair trade for killing her entire family).
+According to Esquire Magazine’s latest round of Game of Thrones spoilers, Walder Frey — the engineer behind the so-called “Red Wedding” — supposedly met his match at the hands of Arya Stark last season after she forced him to eat a pie made of his own sons and slit his throat (which, mind you, seems like a fair trade for killing her entire family).
 But did he really die at the hands of the youngest Stark?
-Because according to the plot leak, David Bradley (the actor who plays Walder Frey) shows, on his iMDB page, that he will be appearing in Season 7!
+According to the plot leak, David Bradley’s (the actor who plays Walder Frey) IMDb page shows that he will be appearing in Season 7!

 One fan theory is that Bradley/Frey’s face will be used by Arya to kill the rest of her enemies.
 Another theory suggests that Arya didn’t really kill Frey, only badly wounded him.
-Still another theory suggests that Frey will be making a Jon Snow-like resurrection.
+Yet another theory suggests that Frey will be making a Jon Snow-like resurrection.
 Which theory will prove to be true?

 We May Get More Game of Thrones Episodeshttps://t.co/gjj0JAywRd @DigitalReview_ pic.twitter.com/y9P37SL6Md